Kimserey/BlogArchive/x.md

 # Keep your UI framework up to date for your WebSharper SPA with Paket GitHub dependencies

+Have you ever been guilty of referencing `Bootstrap` in your web app __just__ to use one feature (like the navbar for example)?
+I am.

+Hunting for the most full featured CSS/JS UI framework for hours.
+Referencing a huge framework just to use one or two features.
+`Bootstrap`, `Foundation`, `MUI` or `Materialize`, there are so many that it takes a lot of time to find the one that fits your needs.

+So few months back, I started to build a prototype to manage expenses and all I needed was a `navbar` and a `card` style.
+Because of bad habits, I directly started by hunting for a UI framework which would provide me beautiful cards.
+After few hours of search, I realised how time consuming that was and most importantly it would be very unlikely that I find something tailored for me.
+So I decided to do something that I should have done long ago - __Build my own tailored CSS/JS UI framework__.

+So today, I will share the whole process of creating the UI framework.
+This post is composed by two parts:

+    1. Build your UI framework with JS and SCSS
+    2. Use Paket with GitHub dependency to keep your web app on the latest update of your UI framework

 ## 1. Start with SCSS

 An introduction to SCSS